jarun/googler/README.md

 ## Configuration file

 `googler` doesn't have any!
-This is to retain the speed of the utlity and avoid OS-specific differences.
-Users can enjoy the advantage of config files using aliases.
+This is to retain the speed of the utility and avoid OS-specific differences.
+Users can enjoy the advantages of config files using aliases.
 There's no need to memorize options.

 For example, the following alias for bash/zsh/ksh/etc.